qiskit-community/qiskit-experiments/docs/tutorials/getting_started.rst

 Qiskit Experiments supports the same platforms and Python versions (currently 3.7+) as Qiskit itself.

-Qiskit Experiments releases can be installed via the python package manager ``pip``:
+Qiskit Experiments releases can be installed via the Python package manager ``pip``:

 .. code-block:: console